DearMrLee/Leetcode/README.md

-# Problems' solutions solved in Java on leetcode.
+# Problems' solutions on leetcode.